numoonchld/numoonchld.github.io/_posts/2019-10-04-savitr-an-ode-to-the-sun.md

     - sustains life by providing the drive for mankind to work (see circadian rhythm)

 - Varuna: water and ocean,
-    - we all come from water and go back to water
+    - "we all come from water and go back to water"
     - the source of organisms on this planet
     - the majority of the human body is water
     - There is life in water due to inherent polarity on water: H+ and OH- ions